diardomarendikrista/diardo-fileupload/README.md

 </table>

 <br />
-example with delete file :
+using your custom preview file (disable default preview) :

 ```
 import { FileUpload } from 'diardo-fileupload';